ConcySaul/selego/README.md

 ## Finally

 Send us the project and answer to those simple questions :
 - What bugs did you find ?
 How did you solve these and why ?
+    - first, when we create a new user, the input has no type, which lead to display the whole password.
+We can fix that by simply add `type="password"` in app/src/scenes/list.js
+    - When creating a user, the provided name isn't saved.
+Our API waits for an object with multiple properties, and one should be named "name" with the user's name as value.
+Just change the value of the property in the specific input from "username" to "name".
+    - The update button to update users doesn't work.
+Change the event from onChange to onClick.
+    - When we created a project, if we clicked on it, the app will crash saying "undefined is not an object (evaluating 'project.name.toString') which is normal.
+Delete the
+    ".toString" line 73 in scene/project/view.
 - Which feature did you develop and why ?
 - Do you have any feedback about the code / architecture of the project and what was the difficulty you encountered while doing it ?